AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md

 # Configure timesheet and hour preferences

-As an `Adobe Workfront administrator`, you can specify preferences for timesheets and hours in `Workfront` in order to define what items the timesheets can pre-populate with and what items users can log time to.
+As an Adobe Workfront administrator, you can specify preferences for timesheets and hours in Workfront in order to define what items the timesheets can pre-populate with and what items users can log time to.

 Any changes you make to timesheets impact all timesheets that are created in the future.